Secularism And Peace Initiative

 - Sexual violence and violence against women of minority communities.

 In the Gujarat massacres, a team of lawyers and social workers from the network played an active role in pushing for the prosecution of the errant police officers, and also to get civil relief for the victims of the carnage.
 A large portion of the cases were successful, thereby providing closure to the families of those who suffered.
-Our lawyers, activists and senior judges participated in and co-organised the concerned citizen’s tribunal working on trainings and publications to make people aware of their rights and dispel myths that fuel the rise in communal acts and crimes.
+HRLN lawyers, activists and senior judges participated in and co-organised the concerned citizen’s tribunal working on trainings and publications to make people aware of their rights and dispel myths that fuel the rise in communal acts and crimes.
 This resulted in spreading awareness of the atrocities and provided factual evidence which was used to secure State aid for the victims.

-In the 1991-92 Bombay massacre, members of our team were active in fact-finding teams, in the official commissions of enquiry, and in the class action litigations that were filed in the high court and the Supreme Court.
+In the 1991-92 Bombay massacre, members of the HRLN team were active in fact-finding teams, in the official commissions of enquiry, and in the class action litigations that were filed in the high court and the Supreme Court.
 HRLN jointly organised a ‘communalism and the law’ workshop, which succeeded in encouraging the use of the legal system to combat communal practices.
 The workshop equipped paralegals, activists and lawyers with the necessary information and skills required in getting persons released on bail, defending appropriate cases in trials, getting compensation for deaths, injuries and damages to property.